 Also simple, but sometimes kind of geeky/not cool: wear blue-blocking glasses in the evening starting a couple of hours before bedtime.
 Many studies show that wearing blue-blocking glasses in the evening increase melatonin production and sleep quality and quantity. [ref][ref]

-Alternative to blue blocking glasses: shut off all your lights at night and go back to using candlelight.
-Yeah — probably not realistic.
-So get yourself some blue blocking glasses and join the dork club.
+An alternative to blue blocking glasses: shut off all your lights at night and go back to using candlelight.
+Yeah — probably not realistic for most.
+So get yourself some blue blocking glasses and join the dorky glasses club.

 Curtains: Get some curtains and sleep in the dark.
 True dark is needed, so get blackout curtains or perhaps curtains over blackout shades.
 Also get rid of all the little lights in your bedroom from LED indicator lights.
 A little bit of black electrical tape will block them out.